 Pros: A very diverse area with lots of convenience in the form of normal grocery stores and smaller mom & pop style grocers, liquor stores, and ethnic stores.
 Very well serviced by public transport and you have the Metro right there (green line) and the Tram 28 has stops near Anjos, Intendente, and Martim Moniz.
 The buildings are in better shape than average here in Lisbon but you can still expect to find bugs in your kitchen in most places here.
 You can find a lot of rooms here in this area that cater to Erasmus students and young people.

 This area is also very easy to get to if you have a car and or a lot of stuff to move.
 Personally, I think that moving to a new apartment is one of the hardest things in life.
 To make it easier I usually get a friend with a huge car to help me, but if you are new to the city you might need another option.
-I recommend http://www.anyvan.com/ to help you find someone to help you move.
-It’s a website that acts as a broker for moving companies.

 Cons: A high rate of crime including thefts, drug dealing, and prostitution, particularly closer to Intendente and Martim Moniz.
 Lack of parking.
 Due to its proximity to a major avenue in Lisbon air pollution is a problem and the street can be quite noisy even at night.
 Dog poop is everywhere on the streets.
+It kind of reminds me of when I was trying to find an Istanbul property in the lower end price range.

 A bit of psychology: The Almirante Reis area is an interesting blend of extroverts and introverts due to the fact that it’s close enough to the downtown for the extroverts to feel at the pulse of it all but far enough away so the introverts can have some peace and quiet and read a book.
 However if I had to say which type this place favors I would still say the extroverts will feel more comfortable here than introverts.
 This is especially true if you choose to stay in an apartment where the landlord rents out rooms for Erasmus students or if you live in a building with a landlord that rents out rooms to Erasmus students.
 Due to the ethnic diversity of the area I feel that all psychological types would be able to be relatively comfortable here in this area, with the extroverts closer to the city center and the introverts farther away.